 The measurements that provided the underlying data for this report were conducted between MBA measurement clients and MBA measurement servers.
-The measurement clients (i.e., whiteboxes) were situated in the homes of 5,855 panelists each of whom received service from one of the 12 evaluated ISPs.
+The measurement clients (i.e., whiteboxes) were situated in the homes of 6,006 panelists each of whom received service from one of the 11 evaluated ISPs.
 The evaluated ISPs collectively accounted for over 80% of U.S. residential broadband Internet connections.
-After the measurement data was processed (as described in greater detail in the Technical Appendix), test results from 3,192 panelists were used in this report.
+After the measurement data was processed (as described in greater detail in the Technical Appendix), test results from 3,075 panelists were used in this report.

-The measurement servers used by the MBA program were hosted by M-Lab and Level 3 Communications, and were located in eleven cities (often with multiple locations within each city) across the United States near a point of interconnection between the ISP's network and the network on which the measurement server resided.
+The measurement servers used by the MBA program were hosted by StackPath, M-Lab, and Level 3 Communications, and were located in thirteen cities (often with multiple locations within each city) across the United States near a point of interconnection between the ISP's network and the network on which the measurement server resided.

 The measurement clients collected data throughout the year, and this data is available as described below.
-However, only data collected from September 25 through October 25, 2018, referred to throughout this report as the "September-October 2018" reporting period, were used to generate the charts in this Report.18
+However, only data collected from September 6 - October 3, 2019 (inclusive) plus October 8 - 9, 2019 (inclusive), referred to throughout this report as the "September-October 2019" reporting period, were used to generate the charts in this Report.